 Are you interested in getting your CDL but you don’t like the idea of driving a tractor-trailer combination?
-If so, a DZ license is exactly what you’re looking for.
+A DZ license in Ontario may be just what you are looking for.
 While you may still have to drive a trailer at some point, it won’t be a long or heavy load.

 Yes, driving professionally has its ups and downs but it is a career that offers a degree of freedom and flexibility and comes with many perks.
 Commercial driving jobs are in high demand and lead you through many interesting places.
 You will have the opportunity to explorer new parts of your area and work without the limitations of full time employment.

 The class D license allows for drivers to operate trucks and trailers over 11000kgs, as long as a towed vehicle is not over 4600kgs.
 Only a recreational vehicle towed by a pick-up truck may exceed the 4600kg weight limit.

 - At least 18 years of age

 - Have a valid G class driver’s license

 - Pass the written knowledge test and the road test

 What is a Z-endorsement?